 You are invited to participate in our 52nd Annual National Association for Workforce Improvement conference in Honolulu, Hawaii,

 May 22, 23, and 24, 2017.
-The call for speaking proposals link will be on our Annual Conference Web page.
 This year NAWI members will be taking a serious look at CTE of the future.

 Our Web site's 2017 conference page is under development; but, please return as we fill-in the exciting details as well as a brand new look to our Web site!

 Do you have ideas how Career and Technical Education can better support workers, innovators, creators, entrepreneurs, and producers?

 What lies ahead for CTE delivery?
 How does CTE align with the Maker Movement?
 With biotechnology?
 With Artificial Intelligence (AI)?
 With the Internet of Things (IoT)?

 To what extent does CTE support the workforce as well as the innovationforce and entrepreneurs?
 We would love to hear from you!